zoran-cuckovic/LandscapeArchaeology.org/_posts/2021-11-04-texture-shading.md

 H(u,v) = −(u² + v²)

-Where (u,v) are frequency vales for a cell (x,y) in a given raster.
+where (u,v) are frequency vales for a cell (x,y) in a given raster.
 Note that (u,v) are a combination of all frequencies at such (x,y) point, which is why they need to be calculated for the entire width (u) and height (v).
 If we tweak this a bit such that

 H(u,v) = −(u² + v² ) ^ alpha